vyluu0/cs-capstone-2024-25-cs-capstone-2024-25-github-repo-set-up-0000---Capstone-Template/Status Reports/Readme.md

 # Status Reports Folder
 Weekly status reports go into this folder

-This Readme.md serves as the front page of this folder - update the table with very succinct weekly reports./ Project Plan.md is a document that should be updated accordingly as the project develops through the year.
+This Readme.md serves as the front page of this folder - update the table with very succinct weekly reports.

+Project Plan.md is a document that should be updated accordingly as the project develops through the year.

 Status Report Fall Week XX.md is a template for you to duplicate and update each week.

 ## Fall Semester